When I posted my last entry a few months ago, I'd been living in Qatar for over two years, things were going well and I was "loving life," as they

 Therefore I spent most of those four months planning a major road trip around America, which would start in the spring of 2016 shortly after I

-got back to Portland, having sold my Honda van in 2013 shortly before I moved to the Middle East.
-I knew it was going to be a Toyota truck
+back to Portland, having sold my Honda van in 2013 shortly before I moved to the Middle East.
+I knew it was going to be a Toyota truck because I

-because I drove my 1985 Toyota pickup truck over 250,000 miles around the country
+drove my 1985 Toyota pickup truck over 250,000 miles around the country and to all

-and to all Lower 48 states before I gave it to a friend in 2010.
+Lower 48 states before I gave it to a friend in 2010.
 But the big decision was between gray and white.
-I eventually settled
+I eventually settled on a gray,

-Above: Almost every weekend, I walked about three miles down Doha's waterfront,
+Above: Almost every weekend I walked three miles down Doha's waterfront,

 called the Corniche, and then back to my apartment.
 My destination was "Del's Beach."
 Here's a video.
 (8:43)